TrivialInteractive/Ultimate-DLC-Toolkit-Samples/Samples/Code Examples/03 Advanced Samples/Ex01_CustomDRMProvider.md

 ```

 ##### DLCAsync Tips
-As per the above example code, many of the interface calls are async and accept some variation of the `DLCAsync` type as the return value.
+As per the above example code, many of the interface calls are async and use some variation of the `DLCAsync` type as the return value.
 There are static convenience methods such as `Completed` and `Error` as used above for quickly returning an async object with a given state.

 Additionally you can create an async object using the constructor as shown below where you can provide an optional bool `awaitable`.
-If your DRM provider uses coroutines to send requests or similar, then it is highly recommended that you disable the `awaitable` option, as otherwise it can cause the application to freeze when using a synchronous call (`LoadDLC` for example) until the operation times out (10 seconds by default).
-This is because DRM calls must be awaited in synchronous methods, which means blocking the main thread until until completed, which in the case of the coroutine will mean that it is not updated by Unity during that time and will not be able to be completed.
+If your DRM provider uses coroutines to send requests or similar, then it is highly recommended that you disable the `awaitable` option, as otherwise it can cause the application to freeze when using a synchronous call (`LoadDLC` for example will use async methods in the DRM provider, but will attempt to block the main thread until they complete) until the operation times out (10 seconds by default).
+This is because DRM calls must be awaited in synchronous methods, which means blocking the main thread until completed, which in the case of the coroutine will mean that it is not updated by Unity during that time and will not be able to be completed.
 ```cs
 // Create a non awaitable operation - will throw an exception when used in a synchronous call to avoid freeze until timeout DLCAsync<string[]> asyncNonAwaitable = new DLCAsync<string[]>(false);